 By allowing your child to participate in the June Show, you are committing yourself and/or your child to the following dates and events listed on the Greater York Dance Season Calendar of Events.
 As the season progresses, additional June Show information and updates will be listed in your online account documents and or the bulletin board near Studio B. Our goal is to make the June Show an organized, exciting experience for everyone involved.
 It’s a team effort; students, their parents, the teachers, and the directors are key players in the show’s success.
 Dress rehearsal(s) are absolutely mandatory to participation.

 The deadline for all account balances due June 1 or by the first In-Studio Dress Rehearsal, whichever comes first.
 If a student withdraws or is dismissed from class for any reason, any fees paid are forfeited (along with any costumes).

-Tickets to the June Show performances will go on sale in March.
+Tickets to the June Show performances will go on sale in the Spring.
 Check the online calendar for specifics dates/times.
-All accounts must have a zero balance before any family member may purchase tickets.
 All tickets are reserved seating and may be purchased online through the Appell Center Box office.
 Due to fire laws, everybody attending the show who sits in a seat will need a ticket.
 Children under 3 may be held on a lap.
 There are no ticket refunds.

 Volunteering At Performances